qznc/uml_generation/README.md

 You can `make Lambda.png` to generate a UML class diagram of the whole model.

 You can `make docs.tex` to generate a tex file with your JavaDoc documentation.

+You can `make observe.png` to generate an example UML sequence diagram.